 The trial of Angela Davis opened at its new venue of San Jose on Monday (31 January) under strict security.

-The trial of Angela Davis opened at its new venue of San Jose on Monday (31 January) under strict security.
+Background: The trial of Angela Davis opened at its new venue of San Jose on Monday (31 January) under strict security.
 Miss Davis is accused of murder, kidnapping and conspiracy arising out of a shooting incident in August, 1970 in which a Superior Court judge died.

 Although not present at the scene of the shootings, if Miss Davis is convicted she will be considered as guilty as the actual participants and the penalty for these charges is life imprisonment or death.
 It's alleged she helped supply the guns used in the 1970 court-house shooting.